-- Students must wear an academy jumper with an academy polo shirt. - Girls must wear, full length black trousers / shalwar or plain black kameez and tunic / blouse with the academy polo shirt and jumper over the top. - Girls must wear trousers that are not fully elasticated the trousers must not be 'tight'. - The top button of the polo shirt must always be done up. - Boys' and girls' trousers should be black and tailored; jeans / tracksuits / leggings / very flared trousers / very tight trousers / knee length trousers are not considered appropriate wear.
+- Students must wear an academy jumper with an academy polo shirt. - Students must wear full-length black trousers / salwar and plain black kameez or abaya / jubbah / blouse with the academy polo shirt and jumper over the top. - The top button of the polo shirt must always be done up. - All trousers should be black and tailored; jeans / tracksuits / leggings / very flared trousers / very tight trousers / knee length trousers are not considered appropriate wear.
 Jeans are defined as trousers with patch pockets and rivets.
-Trousers should not trail on the floor. - Socks must be worn irrespective of the type of shoe selected; they must be plain black. - Hijabs, scarves, turbans, crowns and top knots, worn for religious reasons, must be plain (with no additional design / embellishment) black and well secured. - Shoes must be sensible and entirely plain black, (not dark brown), laces must be fastened and be plain black.
+Trousers should not trail on the floor. - Socks must be worn irrespective of the type of shoe selected; they must be plain black. - Hijabs, scarves, headwraps, turbans, crowns and top knots, worn must be plain (with no additional design / embellishment) and well secured. - Shoes must be sensible and entirely plain black, (not dark brown), laces must be fastened and be plain black.
 All shoes should be flat.
 Trainers are not acceptable.
 Boots, heeled or flat, are also unacceptable.
 If a student is wearing the wrong footwear, their family will be contacted to bring the correct footwear into school and the student will be asked to change into academy footwear. - Velcro fastening is not appropriate for secondary school.
 The soles and the upper part of the shoe must be black.
-There must be no additional design / embellishment in any colour / metal. - Any student wearing jewellery, other than a suitable plain watch (small and not a fashion item or Smartwatch/fitness tracker), will be asked to instantly remove it.
-This item will be confiscated until an appropriate adult can collect it.
-The only exception to this is where there is a compulsory religious expectation, for example, the Sikh Kara. - All facial jewellery (or visible body-piercing including earrings, nose studs) is not allowed. - Make up, if worn by older students (Key Stage 4 onwards), should be entirely discreet.
-No nail varnish, gel or acrylic nails at any time. - Hair must be appropriate to a place of work, i.e. no unusual styles or colours, shavings or patterns.
-Hair must have a natural hairline with no undercutting or 'fashion' styles (such as 'lines', patterns or 'cat scratches').
-It must be styled professionally.
-Hair must be of a natural colour. - Students are allowed one plain black hair accessory.
+There must be no additional design / embellishment in any colour / metal. - Religious jewellery and plain watches may be worn, as well as one plain gold or silver nose stud.
+No other jewellery or smart watches/fitness trackers are allowed. - Make up, if worn by older students (Year 10 onwards), should be entirely discreet.
+No nail varnish, gel or acrylic nails at any time. - Mehndi/henna may be worn. - Hair must be appropriate to a place of work and we champion the right of staff and students to embrace all Afro-hairstyles.
+We embrace the Halo Code: the Halo Code for Schools can be found on halocollective.co.uk. - Students are allowed one plain black hair accessory.
 A student may be asked to tie hair back for health and safety reasons.
-Hair bands should be plain black, no other hair ornament is necessary. - Eyebrows should be natural with no modifications or shavings (such as 'slits'). - Belts, if worn, should be plain black and not worn as a 'fashion statement' over jumpers and polo shirts.
+Hair bands should be plain black: no other hair ornament is necessary. - Eyebrows should be natural with no modifications or shavings (such as 'slits'). - Belts, if worn, should be plain black and not worn as a 'fashion statement' over jumpers and polo shirts.
 'Fashion' belt buckles are unacceptable.